i have thick wavy hair and live in hawaii

 But if you’re really unhappy with your hair why don’t you try a Brazilian straight perm?
 Anyway you are beautiful, so be condifent!

-i love thick curly hair~~~ if you just want to have it in a day, try a wig :)posted almost 3 years ago
+i love thick curly hair~~~ if you just want to have it in a day, try a wig :)posted over 3 years ago

 well it depends on if you want it straigt forever, you can get this thing called a japanese perm, and it makes your hair pen straight for like ever, but you cant really curl it, because there is a possibility of permanent kinks. or you could just get a chi, and do your hair everyother day.
 OR you could get on youtube and look up some tutorials on straight hair, or how to style curly hair, and youll see some great videos, and they typically show you what products you should use. and if you are doing a full makeover i would suggest kandee johnson, also on youtube. she is like the most amazing makeup artist ever, and shows everything she uses!